ePrivacy and GPDR Cookie Consent by Cookie Consent Skip to main content

 (optional)

-The header is the top part of your WhatsApp message and can include personalized text, images, or documents.
+The header is the top part of your WhatsApp message and can include personalised text, images, or documents.

 Example: